 Success 2: I asked my parents if I could stay in their home.
 I benefited from more good fortune – they said yes.

 Success 3: I asked the hospital counselor to refer me to resources near my parents’ home.
-He referred me to the Canadian Mental Health Agency and gave me a contact number.
+He referred me to the Canadian Mental Health Association and gave me a contact number.
 He also raised the practices of mindfulness and cognitive behavioral therapy.

 These are such small victories but huge given that they happened the day after my near-death.